ESoapW/Uboard/README.md

     docker compose up
     ```

-    Go to `localhost:5050`
+    Go to `localhost:5050/browser`, password: admin
-    Add a new server
+    Add a new server with properties:
+    Port: 5432, Database: postgres, Username: postgres, Password: changeme
     Run the sql query in `sql/activity.sql` to initialize the database

 3. Start back-end server